Who discovered umami and when was it discovered?

 What is Umami?

-Umami, which is also known as monosodium glutamate is one of the core fifth tastes including sweet, sour, bitter, and salty.
-Umami means “essence of ...
+Umami, which is also known as monosodium glutamate is one of the basic five tastes including sweet, sour, salty, and bitter.
+Umami means “delicious savory ...

 Umami is Found in Every World Cuisine